Pakistan Auto Show: 2016

 The 12th Pakistan Auto Show was held in Lahore from 4 March to 6 March 2016.

 2017

 The 13th Pakistan Auto Show was held in Karachi from 3 March to 5 March 2017.

 2018

 The 14th Pakistan Auto Show is scheduled to be held in Lahore from 2 March to 4 March 2018.

-In the event, MNA Shaista Pervaiz Malik, Chairman PAPAAM Iftikhar Ahmed, member PAPAAM Syed Nabeel Hashmi, Director Indus Motors Company Tariq Ahmed Khan, Honda Atlas Group Amir Sherazi, new managing Director Pak Suzuki, Ravi Motors Sheikh Umer, large number of local and international exhibitor were present at the event.
+In the event, MNA Shaista Pervaiz Malik, Chairman PAPAAM Iftikhar Ahmed, member PAPAAM Syed Nabeel Hashmi, Director Indus Motors Company Tariq Ahmed Khan, Honda Atlas Group Amir Sherazi, new managing Director Pak Suzuki, Ravi Motors Sheikh Umer, large number of local and international exhibitors were present at the event.
 The minister industries visited various stalls established by local and various multinational companies.
 The international exhibitors include renowned companies from Japan, China, Germany, France, Turkey, Thailand, Taiwan, England, USA, UAE and Sri Lanka.

 The highlights of the auto show were the new car models, and a wide variety of motorbikes in the 250cc to 500cc range.